input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

-However, in order to merge for the GHC 9.6 release we had to disable many tests because of missing features (TH, HPC, compact regions, etc.) or because the generated code would timeout (not surprising given the missing optimizer and compactor).
+However, in order to merge for the GHC 9.6 release we had to disable many tests because of missing features (TH, HPC, compact regions, etc.) or because the generated code would time out (not surprising given the missing optimizer and compactor).

 But in the process of disabling those tests we've laid a good path forward.
 We've added more precise properties to the testsuite which indicate the required features to run each test.
 So when we implement some feature, it will be painless to reenable all its tests.
-In addition failing tests now have proper tickets in GHC's gitlab.
+In addition, failing tests now have proper tickets in GHC's GitLab.

 We've spent some time trying to run the testsuite on CI.
 Sadly Hadrian doesn't support this yet (more concretely, it doesn't properly support running the